svalinn/DAGMC/doc/install/dag_multiple.rst

 ..  include:: configure_dag-code_header.txt

-The following CMake command will build MPI versions of DAG-MCNP5 and DAG-MCNP6 as well as DAG-Geant4 and FluDAG.
+The following CMake command will build DAG-Geant4 and FluDAG as well as MPI versions of DAG-MCNP5 and DAG-MCNP6.
 ::

     $ cmake .. -DBUILD_MCNP5=ON \